openmanuscript/openmanuscript/README.md

 - The author can use favorite tools for editing text, **markdown** and **JSON** files.
 - Because the basic unit of writing in OpenManuscript is the **scene**, an author can easily try and compare different chapter/scene oders, combinations and versions with minimal effort.
 This is a huge advantage over writing workflows based on, for example, Microsoft Word, which allows no such flexibility.

+The bigger the community, the better it is for all of us!

 ## The Overall Workflow for OpenManuscript
 <p align="center">